-Razine 500mg Tablet is probably safe to use during lactation+more
+Razine 500mg Tablet is probably unsafe to use during lactation.

-If you miss a dose of Ranolazine, take it as soon as possible.
+If you miss a dose of Razine 500mg Tablet, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

 Razine extended release (ER) means the pill is formulated in such a manner that the drug is released slowly over time and blood levels of a drug are more consistent.
 This has the advantage of taking fewer pills and also with a lesser gastrointestinal side effect.